stellentus/healthy-nerves/report/initial-summary.md

 ## Results

 The data comes from three electrodiagnostic nerve excitability test (NET) datasets (median nerve, i.e. arm) from Canada (n=120), Japan (n=85), and Portugal (n=42).
-Additionally, some trials used a Canadian common peroneal nerve (i.e. leg) dataset (n=X), a rat dataset (n=X), and a spinal cord injury (SCI) dataset (n=X).
+Additionally, some trials used a Canadian common peroneal nerve (i.e. leg) dataset (n=X), a rat dataset (n=X), and a spinal cord injury (SCI) dataset (n=13).
 The data as analyzed here consists of 36 real-valued measures (age, temperature, and 34 excitability variables) and one categorical measure (male/female) extracted from the NET datasets.

 <!-- Describe zero mean unit variance. -->